Within your <html></html> tags, which are the two nested tags required for a website?

 </html>

-s to separate content into different sections on your page - create a header, content area, sidebar, and a footer.class
+divs to separate content into different sections on your page - create a header, content area, sidebar, and a footer.class or id.HTML5 offers new elements for better document structure and semantics.

 Some of the most commonly used new tags include: